RohanLone/Portfolio/index.md

 Here are the steps I took:

-1. `DATA PREPROCESSINH:` I cleaned the data by removing any null values and replacing them with the mean of the corresponding column.
+1. `DATA PREPROCESSING:` I cleaned the data by removing any null values and replacing them with the mean of the corresponding column.
 2. `DATA VISUALIZATION:` I used the Seaborn library to visualize the data and identify any potential trends or patterns.
 3. `DATA MODELING:` I trained a variety of machine learning models, including random forest, gradient boosting, AdaBoost, and LightGBM.
 4. `MODEL EVALUATION:` I evaluated the performance of the models using a variety of metrics, including accuracy, precision, and recall.